zsoltk/paperwork/README.md

 ### What this lib offers
-Paperwork can generate this information (and more) for you and put it into a ```paperwork.json``` file inside your assets folder.
+Paperwork can generate this information (and more) for you, and put it into a ```paperwork.json``` file inside your assets folder instead of using ```BuildConfig```, and helps you read it from there:
-During runtime, you can access them lazy-loaded through getters like this:

 ```java
 Paperwork paperwork = new Paperwork(context);
 String gitSha = paperwork.get("gitSha");
 String buildTime = paperwork.get("buildTime");
 ```

+Not just git hash, not just build time: you define what gets generated, and you can use anything that otherwise would break incremental builds.

-Many helpers are available to generate data for the most common scenarios.
+Many helpers are available for the most common scenarios.
 See the configuration below.

-Incremental builds are not broken, yay!

 ### Build time comparison
 Measured three consecutive builds per type, running gradle daemon, hitting "Run 'app'" in Android Studio without touching anything else.
 Generated info: git hash and build time (using seconds) so that it has a new value every time.